-11) Summer Program - Probation and LCOE
+12. Summer Program - Probation/RCS

-The probation department, in collaboration with LCOE, holds an annual Exploring Horizons Summer Program during the summer.
-The program is filled with fun sports activities, and the youth are able to receive training in first aid, CPR, and employment readiness skills.
-The program has included trips to the Sonoma Wildlife Rescue, the Skunk Train and Fort Bragg beach; as well as tours of the Universal Technical Institute, Job Corps and California Conservation Corps.
-The Lake County Probation Department and LCOE use this program to expose the youth in Lake County to activities and potential careers in and outside the county.
+The LCPD and RCS held their 3rd Annual Exploring Horizons Summer Program for 12 juveniles in 2018.
+The program was filled with fun sports activities, and the youth were also able to receive training in first aid, CPR, and employment readiness skills.
+The program returned in

+2017 and included trips to Job Corps, Universal Technical Institute, a San Francisco Giants game, and the Marine Biology Center in Bodega Bay.
+The LCPD and RCS use this program to expose the youth in Lake County to activities and potential careers in and outside the county.
+The program continues to generate positive feedback and will continue in 2019.

-12) Wraparound - Probation, CWS, RCS
+13. Wraparound - Probation, CWS, RCS

 The mission of Wraparound is to keep children at home with those who love them and know them the best by linking families with community supports.
 Wraparound was implemented in Lake County on October 1st, 2010 and has been one of the most successful programs of the Juvenile Division.

-The Lake County Probation Department and Child Welfare Services contract with RCS for this program.
+The LCPD and Child Welfare Services contract with RCS for this program.
 For probation referred youth and families, this program can last from 6 months up to 18 months and assist the family with a variety of issues including homelessness, family conflict, and family therapy.
 The family creates a family team and has the assistance of a Care Coordinator who leads the team, a Skills Coach who provides one-on-one assistance to the youth, and a Parent Partner that works one-on-one with the parents.

-13) Tehama County Juvenile Detention Facility - Tehama County
+14. Tehama County Juvenile Detention Facility - Tehama County

-The Lake County Probation Department contracts with Tehama County for juvenile detention services.
+The LCPD contracts with Tehama County for juvenile detention services.
 The primary function of the Tehama County Juvenile Detention Facility is to provide for the physical and emotional care of confined youth pursuant to California Code of Regulations, Title 15 and Title 24 standards.
 Youth can be detained pending their Juvenile Court Hearings, while they are serving short-term commitments or awaiting out-of-home placement in a foster/group home, camp or other institution.